 Our mothers are superheroes and they take care of us with their whole heart and soul but they themselves don’t take the time to take care of themselves properly.
 When a woman gives birth to a baby, either vaginally or via a C-section, she goes through a lot of pain and they are at their weakest.
 This is why every new mom deserves special care and attention.
 When it comes to Cesarean delivery, the care of a mother is a little different than that of a normal delivery.
 Post-pregnancy care begins with a healthy diet.
 Here is a healthy diet plan for mothers after a C-section.
 Lactation is the process for the production and secretion of milk by the mammary glands.

 Proteins are essential for proper healing and growth of new bodily tissues as well as to provide strength to muscles which in turn helps in aiding regular bodily processes.
 Foods such as eggs, chicken, fish, and meats (for non-vegetarians) and milk, cheese, dried beans, peas, and nuts (for vegetarians) are rich in protein.
 Consult with the best gynaecologist in Jayanagar regarding your diet during pregnancy time.

 Just as calories, proteins and calcium requirements are increased during lactation, vitamin requirements are also increased.
-Vit A, B1, B2, B3, C, folic acid and Vit B12 are the major vitamins needed at this time.
+Vit A, B1, B2, B3, C, folic acid, and Vit B12 are the major vitamins needed at this time.
 Vitamin C is a special vitamin required due to its immense ability to fight against bacterial infections and its ability to speed up the process of recovery.
-Food items such as papayas, oranges, grapes, tomatoes, broccoli, melons and strawberries are rich sources of vitamins.
+Food items such as papayas, oranges, grapes, tomatoes, broccoli, melons, and strawberries are rich sources of vitamins.

-There is no additional requirement of iron during lactation.
+There is no additional requirement for iron during lactation.
 This is due to lactation-induced amenorrhea and thus mothers will not have any losses of iron through menstruation.
 The baby is born with enough reserves since milk is not a good source of iron.
 But iron-rich foods are important for the mother’s health.

 An intake of additional fat is recommended to meet essential fatty acid needs particularly DHA and long-chain fatty acids in the maternal diet is crucial for brain development.

 Constipation is a common problem after delivery for many women.
-It can put a lot of pressure on the wounds which can be dangerous as it may lead to breaking up of stitches.
-Eating fibrous foods such as raw vegetables, fruits in the form of salads can help ease the symptoms of constipation.
+It can put a lot of pressure on the wounds which can be dangerous as it may lead to the breaking up of stitches.
+Eating fibrous foods such as raw vegetables, and fruits in the form of salads can help ease the symptoms of constipation.

-Fluids help in dealing with dehydration, constipation as well as smoothening bowel movements.
-The requirement for fluids increases especially during breastfeeding as there is the loss of water is involved.
+Fluids help in dealing with dehydration, and constipation as well as smoothening bowel movements.
+The requirement for fluids increases, especially during breastfeeding as there is the loss of water is involved.
 Some of the best sources of fluids are soups, coconut water, non-citrus fruit juices, and water, of course, as well as other non-caffeinated drinks.

 Galactagogues are substances used to induce, maintain, and increase milk production.
-Foods Considered to be Galactagogues are –
+Foods Considered to be Galactagogues are:

-Whole grains, especially oatmeal
+Whole grains, especially oatmeal.

-Dark, leafy greens (alfalfa, kale, spinach, broccoli)
+Dark, leafy greens (alfalfa, kale, spinach, broccoli).

-Nuts and seeds, especially almonds
+Nuts and seeds, especially almonds.

-Avoid consumption of acidic food
+Avoid the consumption of acidic food.

-Avoid caffeinated drinks like tea/coffee very frequently
+Avoid caffeinated drinks like tea/coffee very frequently.

-Avoid alcohol consumption
+Avoid alcohol consumption.